JanHab/ExtGram.jl/docs/src/examples/1D1D_ShockTube.md

 # Shock Tube Example

-This tutorial mirrors the setup from examples/main.jl with parameters tuned for a fast documentation build.
+This tutorial mirrors the setup from examples/Shock_1D1D.jl with parameters chosen for the shock tube test case.
 It evolves a one-dimensional shock tube and stores the resulting density/velocity/pressure profile.
+Note: The grid is usually finer, and is coarsened for this example.

 ``` julia
 if !endswith(Base.active_project(), "../Project.toml")